Tim Connolly (racing driver)

-Tim Connolly (born January 15, 1961) is an American professional stock car racing driver who last competed full-time in the NASCAR Whelen Modified Tour, driving the No. 4 for his own team.
+Tim Connolly (born January 15, 1961) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 4 for his own team.

 In 2012, Connolly made his NASCAR Nationwide Series debut at Watkins Glen International, driving the No. 24 Chevrolet for SR² Motorsports, where he started 39th and finished one lap down in 25th.

 Connolly has also competed in the SMART Modified Tour, the Race of Champions Asphalt Modified Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)